sorawee/kleecket/README.md

 ### Core Features

 - Integer, boolean, string, void, and unchecked integer operations
-- Pair, empty, and their operations
+- Pair, null, and their operations
 - Symbolic values (only integer and boolean)
 - Lambda functions (of one argument)
 - Variable mutation